Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 How to get to El Chalten

-El Chalten is the nearest getaway to Mount Fitz Roy.
+El Chalten is the nearest getaway for hiking Fitz Roy.
 The nearest airport is that of El Calafate, which is well connected with direct Aerolinas Argentinas flights to Buenos Aires and Ushuaia.
 It then is a very scenic 3 hours ride to El Chalten.

 There are regular bus rides between El Calafate and El Chalten, with buses departing from the main terminal located on Julio Argentino Roca in El Calafate at 8:00 am and 6:00 pm.
 During peak season there is an extra bus that leaves at 1:00 pm.
 The most reliable bus companies are Chalten Travel and Caltur.
 The bus costs around $20 USD one way.